MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XX-Occupational-Safety-Health-Review-Commission/part-2200-Rules-Procedure/subpart-F-Posthearing-Procedures/section-2200.95.md

 (2) Persons desiring to listen to the recordings shall make appropriate arrangements with the Executive Secretary.
 Any party desiring a written copy of the transcript is responsible for securing and paying for its copy.

 (3) Error in the transcript of the oral argument may be corrected by the Commission on its own motion, on joint motion by the parties, or on motion by any party.
 The motion shall state the error in the transcript and the correction to be made.
-Corrections will be made by hand with pen and ink and by the appending of an errata sheet.
+The official transcript shall reflect the corrections.

-(j) *Failure to file brief.* A party who fails to file a brief shall not be heard at the time of oral argument except by permission of the Commission.
+(j) *Failure to file brief.* A party that fails to file a brief shall not be heard at the time of oral argument except by permission of the Commission.

-(k) *Participation in oral argument by amicus curiae.* (1) An amicus curiae will not be permitted to participate in oral argument without leave of the Commission upon proper motion.
+(k) *Participation in oral argument by amicus curiae.* (1) An amicus curiae will not be permitted to participate in the oral argument without leave of the Commission upon proper motion.
+Participation generally will be limited to a portion of the time allotted to the party in whose interest the amicus curiae seeks to participate.
+In extraordinary circumstances, the amicus curiae may be allotted its own time for oral argument.

 (2) A motion by amicus curiae seeking leave to participate in oral argument shall be filed no later than 14 days prior to the date oral argument is scheduled.

 (3) The motion of an amicus curiae for leave to participate at oral argument shall identify the interest of the applicant and shall state the reason(s) why its participation at oral argument is desirable.

-(4) Motions in opposition to the motion of an amicus curiae for leave to participate in the oral argument must be filed within 7 days of the date of the motion.
+(4) Motions in opposition to the motion of an amicus curiae for leave to participate in the oral argument must be filed within 10 days of the date of the motion.

-[55 FR 22783, June 4, 1990, as amended at 57 FR 41688, Sept.
-11, 1992; 70 FR 22790, May 3, 2005; 74 FR 63987, Dec.
-7, 2009]